btemplep/authzee/docs/sdks.md

 If the Language supports exceptions, then the Authzee Class should support the ability to raise critical errors as exceptions.

-Exceptions should provide a general message and the result of the function with all errors.
+Exceptions should provide a message and the full result of the function with all errors.

 ### Exception Hierarchy